I offer two couples groups that are currently being conducted online.

 7. Interpersonal learning.

-Interacting with the therapist and other group members and receiving feedback can help couples learn more about themselves.
+Interacting with other group members and receiving feedback can help couples learn things about themselves that they might not otherwise realize.

 8. Group cohesiveness.

-Group therapy sessions can facilitate a shared sense of belonging and acceptance of one another.
+Group therapy sessions can help couples to have a shared sense of belonging and acceptance of one another.

 9. Catharsis.